 A nutrient deficiency can also cause leaves to fall off.
 The most common nutrient deficiency is a lack of nitrogen.
 This can cause the leaves to turn yellow and eventually fall off.

-If you think your plant has a nutrient deficiency, consider using a fertilizer that contains nitrogen.
+If you think your plant has a nutrient deficiency, consider using a nitrogen fertilizer.
 You can also add compost or manure to the soil to help improve the plant’s nutrition.

 Check the Temperature